[Editor's note: This article was originally published in November 2018. It has been updated with fresh content and republished in January 2020.]

 And while there are hundreds of ways to encourage a deeper investment, there’s one that rules them all: customer engagement.

-Engaging with your customers consistently is not only enjoyable for your team (because connecting with other humans is really what we’re all here for), but it’s enjoyable for your customers as well.
+Consistently engaging with your customers is not only enjoyable for your team (because connecting with other humans is really what we’re all here for), but it’s enjoyable for your customers as well.
 They get to know your brand, your team, your mission, and how you can help them succeed.

 Trello does a great job of this with their newsletters:

-And all of these things add up to a positive user experience and a reduction of churn.
+And all of these things add up to a positive user experience and lower churn rates.
 It’s a win-win-win.

 When done with authenticity, customer engagement is ultimately what will make your product invaluable to your users.
 And when something becomes invaluable AND enjoyable, people probably aren't going to walk away from it anytime soon (see: coffee).